How Would You Like to Take a Nantucket Sleighride?

 In 800 BC, near a town named Delphi, a Greek shepherd saw his herd of goats behaving strangely near a deep crack in the ground where steamy vapors were rising from the hole.
 When he came to take a closer look, he inhaled the fumes and began to have strange visions of...

-Elegant and fashionable people from high social classes are called posh, which was Victoria Beckham’s choice (Posh Spice).
-It is also the name of a pedigreed cow recently sold at auction for a record-setting £262,000.
-The owner said the name was no reference to a...
+Elegant and fashionable people from high social classes are called posh, which was Victoria Beckham’s choice (when she was one of the Spice Girls).
+Posh is also the name of a pedigreed cow that sold at auction for a record-setting £262,000.
+The owner said the name...

 What kind of office are you going back to?